 Nominee representative director services for Japanese KK companies

-If your Japanese KK company needs a resident representative director in Japan, outsourcing an experienced nominee representative director might be the most cost-effective and least-risk route to ensuring its legal compliance and your peace of mind.
-Our proxy representative director services for Japanese KK companies include the following benefits:
+Japanese KK companies in unregulated industries do not need a resident representative director.
+Further, using a nominee representative director service is a red flag to Japanese banks when reviewing an application to open a bank account, so it’s generally best to avoid using a nominee representative director service., so it’s best not to use a nominee service simply to open a bank account.
+If your Japanese KK company does need a resident representative director, outsourcing an experienced nominee representative director might be the most cost-effective and least-risk route to ensuring its legal compliance and your peace of mind.
+Our nominee representative director services for Japanese KK companies include the following benefits:

 • Knowledgeable and experienced in Japanese company management.